- This event has passed.

 Drawing on the court record, Nokes offers an intimate account of the relationship between a slave and his master from the slave’s point of view.
 He also explores the experiences of other slaves in early Oregon, examining attitudes toward race and revealing contradictions in the state’s history.
 Oregon was the only free state admitted to the union with a voter-approved constitutional clause banning African Americans and, despite the prohibition of slavery in the state, many in Oregon tolerated it and supported politicians who advocated for slavery, including Oregon’s first territorial governor.

-We will have the book on sale at the Josephy Center, $19.95 less a 20% book group discount, so $14 for a book you will want in your library!
+We will have the book on sale at the Josephy Center, with a 15% book group discount, so $17 for a book you will want in your library!
 Come join the discussion with the author in the zoom link below!